mrrcollins/GozBrowserBox/README.markdown

 # Prerequisites

-* An older Intel machine that you want to use as a GozBrowserBox.
-I haven't tried it on machines with less than 512MB of RAM.
+* A machine that you want to use as a GozBrowserBox.
+For a stand alone machine it will need to be an Intel machine with at least 512MB of RAM.
+For a Browser Server it needs to be an Intel machine with plenty of RAM.
+The remote browser setup can be either Intel or PowerPC with at least 128MB of RAM.
 Disk space is minimal. *THIS WILL TOTALLY WIPE THE HARD DRIVE WITHOUT WARNING.
 BE SURE THERE ISN'T ANYTHING ON THE MACHINE YOU WANT.*
 * The Ubuntu Alternate CD or network installer from [Alternative downloads](http://www.ubuntu.com/download/desktop/alternative-downloads) for 12.04 (this will probably work on other versions, but I can't think of a good reason not to just use 12.04)
 * An Internet connection